 An application oriented course on the management of data in a variety of situations using both data manager and spreadsheet software.
 System analysis, file specification and maintenance, data entry and manipulation, report generation.
-Pre: CMSC 1103 or permission of the department.
+Recommended Pre: CMSC 1103 or CMSC 2103.